AnMoreau/PyMoosh/README.md

 * Demetrio Macias
 * Anorld Capo-Chichi

-and the contributors to the original Moosh program should not be forgotten : Josselin Defrance, Rémi Pollès, Fabien Krayzel, Paul-Henri Tichit, Jessica Benedicto mainly.
+and the contributors to the original Moosh program should not be forgotten : Josselin Defrance, Rémi Pollès, Fabien Krayzel, Paul-Henri Tichit, Jessica Benedicto mainly, but David R. Smith and Cristian Ciraci too !
 Special thanks to Gérard Granet and Jean-Pierre Plumey.